kdeldycke/kevin-deldycke-blog/content/posts/maildir-deduplication-script-python.md

 This variable header make mails looks different from the point of view of the script.
 That's explain why I implemented the `HEADERS_TO_IGNORE` parameter with the default set to `X-MIMETrack`.

-The [script is available on my GitHub](http://github.com/kdeldycke/scripts/blob/master/maildir-deduplicate.py) repository.
+The [script is available on GitHub](https://github.com/kdeldycke/maildir-deduplicate).
 It was tested on MacOS X 10.6 with python 2.6.2 but should work on other systems and versions as the code is really simple (and stupid).